jenpennen/jennycho/src/content/work/ecowalk.md

 ## Feedback

-### <i class="fa-solid fa-map"></i> Account for the geographical constraints of the user's location.

-During the ideation process, we overlooked the fact that **not everyone lives in a walkable area**, which significantly influences the reliance on cars.
-Dandilyonn engineers suggested that, rather than focusing solely on physical activity, we should expand the app to include other eco-friendly transportation options like scooters and trains.
+During the ideation process, we overlooked the fact that _not everyone lives in a walkable area_, which significantly influences the reliance on cars.
+Dandilyonn engineers suggested that, rather than focusing solely on physical activity, _we should expand the app to include other eco-friendly transportation options_ like scooters and trains.

 ## Next Steps

-### <i class="fa-solid fa-pen"></i> Incorporate feedback in the next design iterations.
+### # Incorporate feedback in the next design iteration.

 Given feedback from Dandilyonn's management and engineers, I plan to incorporate this feedback into our next design iteration.

-### <i class="fa-solid fa-brush"></i> Refine microinteractions and secondary features.
+### # Refine microinteractions and secondary features.

-Given the ten week timeline of this internship, my team and I focused on Ecowalk’s core features, leaving secondary functionalities, such as activity removal, for future consideration.
-However, as Ecowalk’s development progresses, I plan to delve deeper into refining microinteractions and other minor features essential for maintaining user engagement with the platform.
+Given the ten week timeframe, our team focused on Ecowalk’s core features, leaving secondary functionalities, such as activity removal, for future consideration.
+Going forward, I plan to explore microinteractions and secondary features to increase user engagement.

 ## Reflections

-### <i class="fa-solid fa-swatchbook"></i> Embrace new challenges.
+### # Embrace new challenges.

-During the ten weeks, my team faced an unexpected setback.
-Our team's designer left the internship due to unforeseen circumstances, leaving us uncertain about how to handle the design work. **This marked my first exposure to UI/UX design**, and I took extra time during the internship to learn about best practices in the field.
-This experience ignited a passion that shaped the rest of my college years, driving my focus on design and tech-centered products!
+During the ten weeks, my team's designer left the internship due to unforeseen circumstances. _I took extra time during the internship to learn about best practices in the field._ This experience ignited a passion that shaped the rest of my college years, driving my focus on design and tech-centered products!

-### <i class="fa-solid fa-comments"></i> Communicate consistently with your team.
+### # Communicate consistently with your team.

-When we found ourselves facing a tight deadline, we made it a priority to regularly update each other on our progress in both code and design.
-This open communication was crucial in bringing EcoWalk to life.
-This experience taught me that **without consistent and clear communication, tasks can stall, and innovative ideas might never come to fruition**.
+When my team and I found ourselves facing a tight deadline, we made it a priority to regularly update each other on our progress.
+This experience taught me that _without consistent and clear communication, tasks can stall, and innovative ideas might never come to fruition_.